kidus-tiliksew/aqua-crims/README.md

 - `DeleteNotification`: Deletes a notification by ID.
 - `DeleteNotificationByUser`: Deletes all notifications for a user.
-- `GetNotificationsByUser`: Get's all notifications for a user.
+- `GetNotificationsByUser`: Gets all notifications for a user.

 ## Design